Hyurl/webium/README.md

 # Webium

-**A minimal web framework based on connect and enhanced req-res.**
+**A minimal web framework with middleware and routes.**

 This module adds additional properties and methods to the corresponding `req` and `res` objects in a http server, and enhance abilities of the program.
-The program to enhance has been separated as a individual module [enhance-req-res](https://github.com/hyurl/enhance-req-res), which will work with other frameworks or the internal Node.js http server, you can check it out if you want.
+The program for enhancement has been separated as an individual module [enhance-req-res](https://github.com/hyurl/enhance-req-res), which will work with other frameworks or the internal Node.js http server, you can check it out if you want.